bgoonz/BGOONZ_BLOG_2.0/notes/NODE/0054-node-exceptions/index.md

 ---
 title: Error handling in Node.js
-description: 'How to handle errors during the execution of a Node.js application'
+description: "How to handle errors during the execution of a Node.js application"
 ---

 Errors in Node.js are handled through exceptions.